Alexander Danilovich Menshikov: Later life and corruption

-Peter's first serious outburst of indignation (March 1711) was due to the prince's looting in Poland.
 On his return to Russia in 1712, Peter discovered that Menshikov had turned a blind eye to wholesale corruption in his own governor-generalship.
 Peter warned him "for the last time" to change his ways.
-Yet, in 1713, he was implicated in the "Solovey process", in the course of which it was demonstrated that he had defrauded the government of 100,000 roubles.
+By 1713, he was implicated in corruption again in the "Solovey process", in the course of which it was demonstrated that he had defrauded the government of 100,000 roubles.
 He only owed his life on this occasion to a sudden illness.
 On his recovery Peter's fondness for his friend overcame his sense of justice.
+Returning to command Russian forces, his allied coalition succeeded in the Siege of Tönning in May 1713.

 In 1714 he was elected a Fellow of the Royal Society.
+According to Simon Sebag Montefiore in his book The Romanovs 1613–1918 Menshikov was once punched twice by Tsar Peter the Great, once in the nose and once on the side of the head, after Tsar Peter saw Menshikov dancing with his sword still on, which was considered to rude manners.
+Menshikov was accused of fraud and financial dishonesty along with several other notables in 1715.
+As a result of his rise from humber origins, gathering of huge wealth and favouritism by the Tsar, exaggerated claims were made against Menshikov by some aristocrats, include Yakov Fyodorovich Dolgorukov.
+An investigation revealed some instances of irregularity but Menshikov was able to moderate the claims and persuade the Tsar that he was acting in the best interests of the state, citing instances of lending money to government and hosting events at his palaces.
+Tsar Peter fined Menshikov but forgave him.

+In 1718, Menshikov was responsible for the arrest of those who helped Alexei Petrovich, Tsarevich of Russia escape Russia before he was forcibly returned.
+The Tsarevich died following torture and Menshikov then swore an oath of allegiance to Peter Petrovich, Tsarevich of Russia as Peter's new heir, however Peter Petrovich died before taking the throne.
 In the last year of Peter's reign new allegations of fraud by Menshikov came to light, and he was obliged to appeal for protection to the empress Catherine.
+Initially sentenced to lose all property and title, Menshikov was again forgiven and restored to all his properties and titles by the Tsar as the Tsar lay ill in his final days.

 It was chiefly through the efforts of Menshikov and his colleague Tolstoi that, on the death of Peter, in 1725, Catherine was raised to the throne.
-Menshikov was committed to the Petrine system, and he recognised that, if that system were to continue, Catherine was, at that particular time, the only possible candidate.
-Her name was a watchword for the progressive faction.
+Menshikov was committed to the Petrine system, and he recognised that, if that system were to continue, Catherine was, at that particular time, the only possible candidate as a member of the new Russia.
 Her placement on the throne meant a final victory over ancient prejudices, a vindication of the new ideas of progress, and not least security for Menshikov and his ill-gotten fortune.